 Nobody believes me — but I am a shy person.
 Getting in front of a room and networking is scary.
 Cathy Jennings of No Pressure Networking is one of those people who takes the “fear” away to make networking fun and productive.
-I’m happy to be interviewing her tomorrow at 3pm Pacific 4pm Mountain, 5pm Central, 6pm Eastern as part of my Decisive Success Strategies call.
+I’m happy to be interviewing her tomorrow at 3pm Pacific 4pm Mountain, 5 pm Central, and 6 pm Eastern as part of my Decisive Success Strategies calls.
 Click here to register for that call.
 Cathy is also one of my Global Social Media Managers Association experts.
 Here is a post that she wrote for the Global Social Media Managers Association Blog.

 Finding the “right” business networking group is a lot like shopping for shoes.
 It can be fun, frustrating, and sometimes, downright hazardous to your finances.